 Purpose: To design, develop, and deliver food traceability learning courses

 Purpose: To provide practical research and advice about the utility of traceability to reduce waste, enhance consumer trust, and increase business efficiencies.
-This project has been completed and an announcement about the publication of the project report will be made in March 2015.

 Purpose: To assess current food traceability best practices in selected industry sectors and create a reference document, based on principles of Critical Tracking Events (CTEs) and Key Data Elements (KDEs).
 The intention is that the document serves as a guide for government regulatory authorities and others to foster the use of uniform data gathering and record keeping requirements.